stoermelder/vcvrack-packone/README.md

 If you like my modules consider donating to https://paypal.me/stoermelder.
 Thank you for your support!

-## Latest additions to PackOne - new in v2.0
+## Latest additions to PackOne - new for v2.0

 - [DIRT](./docs/Dirt.md): generates crosstalk and noise for polyphonic cables
+- [MIDI-KEY](./docs/MidiKey.md): utility for generating keyboard events from MIDI CC or note messages
 - [S++](./docs/StripPp.md): utility for pasting and importing Rack selections while preserving parameter mappings and [GLUE](./docs/Glue.md) labels

 ## The modules of PackOne